JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 Function called to punish people who staked against a new reputation root hash that turned out to be incorrect

+*Note: While public, it can only be called successfully by the current ReputationMiningCycle.*

 **Parameters**

 |Name|Type|Description|